grb26/WordleHint/README.md

 ## Warning

 The computational workload scales with O(n^2).
 Each possible guess is evaluated against each possible solution.
-This means that that script is very fast when there are only a few possibilities (i.e. a small dictionary and/or lots of guess:result combinations that impose constraints on the solution space), and
+This means that that script is very fast when there are only a few possibilities (i.e. a small dictionary and/or lots of guess:result combinations that impose constraints on the solution space), but if you feed it a much larger dictionary, it may take a **LOT** longer to run.
-*very* slow when there are lots of possibilities.

-Running this script with no options will cause it to search for an optimal first guess, using only the possible solution words.
-That's only about 2,000 possibilities, so it isn't ridiculus.

-The same task with any permitted guess word (`-g allowed_guesses.txt`) is much larger: 10,000 guess words each evaluated against the 2,000 possibilities.
-On an 8-core machine, this takes over 30 minutes to run.
-To save you the trouble, the answer is ROATE (an alternative spelling of 'rote', as in 'to learn by rote').

-If you provide an even larger dictionary (which would be pointless for Wordle, but may be useful for other similar games), the compute time can get really silly.